Making a suggestion or a complaint

 How to complain

 It is best to tell a member of staff about any concerns or problems as soon as they arise and we will try and sort them out.

 If you wish to make a complaint, please let us have details of your complaint as soon as possible so we can find out what happened; It helps us if you can give us as full details as possible.

-You can ask for an appointment with Phil Jenkins (Management Partner) or Julie Bardall (Patient Services Manager) in order to discuss your concerns.
-They will explain the complaints procedure to you and make sure that your concerns are dealt with promptly.
+You can ask for an appointment with Phil Jenkins (Management Partner) in order to discuss your concerns.
+Our staff will explain the complaints procedure to you and make sure that your concerns are dealt with promptly.